Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Setting and Related Work

 \subsection{Notations and Definitions}

 In the most general form, we consider architectures obtained by stacking several position-mixing layers potentially interleaved with element-wise, feature-mixing modules, partially following \citet{arora2023zoology}'s notation.
-Put formally, let $\block_1, \ldots \block_M : \R ^ D \to \R^ D$ be feature-mixing modules and $\mixer_1 \ldots \mixer_M : \R^{L\times D} \to \R^{L\times D}$ be position-mixing modules.
+Put formally, let $\block^1, \ldots \block^M : \R ^ D \to \R^ D$ be feature-mixing modules and $\mixer^1 \ldots \mixer^M : \R^{L\times D} \to \R^{L\times D}$ be position-mixing modules (we use superscripts throughout to denote layers).
 One can think of the blocks as being combinations of MLPs, layernorms, skip connections and other modules of similar purpose and of mixers as playing the role of multi-head attention (MHA) in a transformer - the part where embeddings at different positions interact with each other.
-Assume these are all learnt from some well-defined parameterized classes.
-Here, $M$ is the number of layers, $D$ is the used embedding dimension and $L$ can be any sequence length (unless positional embeddings are used, case in which it can only take values up to some $L_{max}$).
-We define the activations $a_0, \ldots, a_M : \R^{L\times D} \to \R^{L \times D}$ at level $1 \leq \ell \leq M$ and position $1 \leq i \leq L$ as $(a_\ell(x))_i \defeq \block_\ell(\mixer_\ell(a_{\ell - 1}(x))_i)$ where $a_0(x) = x$ represents the input embeddings ($L$ $D$-dimensional tokens) and the model output at position $i$ is read from the last layer $(a_M(x))_i$.
+Assume that these are all learned from some well-defined parameterized classes.
+Here, $M$ is the number of layers, $D$ is the embedding dimension used, and $L$ can be any sequence length (unless positional embeddings are used, case in which it can only take values up to some $L_{max}$).
+We define the activations $a^0, \ldots, a^M : \R^{L\times D} \to \R^{L \times D}$ at level $1 \leq \ell \leq M$ and position $1 \leq i \leq L$ as $a^\ell(x)_i \defeq \block^\ell(\mixer^\ell(a^{\ell - 1}(x))_i)$ where $a^0(x) = x$ represents the input embeddings ($L$ $D$-dimensional tokens) and the model output at position $i$ is read from the last layer $a^M(x)_i$.

-We focus on autoregressive sequence models where for an input sequence $x_1, \ldots x_p$, one generates the $(p+1)^{\text{th}}$ token by sampling from a distribution given by $(a_M(x))_p$ (usually via a linear map).
-In order for this generation procedure to be sensible, we constrain (by construction of $\mixer$s) the models to be causal, that is, $(a_\ell(x))_i$ is a function of only $x_{[1, i]}$ or, equivalently, $\mixer_\ell(y)_i$ is a function of $y_{[1..i]}$.
+We focus on autoregressive sequence models where for an input sequence $x_1, \ldots x_p$, one generates the $(p+1)^{\text{th}}$ token by sampling from a distribution given by $a^M(x)_p$ (usually via a linear map).
+In order for this generation procedure to be sensible, we constrain (by construction of $\mixer$s) the models to be causal, that is, $a^\ell(x)_i$ is a function of only $x_{[1, i]}$ or, equivalently, $\mixer^\ell(y)_i$ is a function of $y_{[1..i]}$.